dkorolev/tmx/README.md

 TODO(dkorolev): Add the link to the Termux `.apk` link I'm using.

+TODO(dkorolev): Daemonize the HTTP listener.
+TODO(dkorolev): Add a logfile for remote tunnels open and closed.
+Add `flock`.

 TODO(dkorolev): Have a `localhost:` URL to "open"? =)

 This is to be run inside Termux.
 A single copy-paste.